 You will be uprooted from the land you are entering to possess.
 Then the Lord will scatter you among all nations, from one end of the earth to the other.(Deuteronomy 28:63-64)

 So for 70 years, the period shown in red, the Israelites lived as exiles outside the Promised Land.

 After that, the Persian Emperor Cyrus conquered Babylon and Cyrus became the most powerful person in the world.
 And he issued a decree that permitted the Israelites to return to their land.

 However they were no longer an independent country, they were now a province within the vast Persian Empire.
-This continued for 200 years and is shown in pink in the timeline.
+This continued for 200 years and the timeline shows this in pink.
 During this time the Temple was rebuilt (known as the 2nd Temple) and the last prophets of the Old Testament had their messages.

 And then Alexander the Great conquered the Persian Empire and made the Israelites a province in his Empire which also continued for another 200 years.
-This is shown in dark blue.
+The dark blue shows this period.

 And this is how they lived for almost 2000 years: dispersed, fragmented, living in foreign lands and never accepted in these lands.
 The words of Musa given in the Curse were fulfilled as it was written

 … Among those nations you will find no repose, no resting place for the sole of your foot.
 There the Lord will give you an anxious mind, eyes weary with longing, and a despairing heart.(Deuteronomy 28:65)

 So were the Curses of Musa fulfilled?
 Yes, they were, and to every detail.
 The Curses against the Israelites were given to make us who are not Jews ask:

 All the nations will ask: “Why has the Lord done this to this land?
 Why this fierce, burning anger?”